-Getting out of hibernation mode and preparing to train for a half marathon this spring takes careful preparation to not only complete but also enjoy those 13.1 miles.
+Getting out of hibernation mode and preparing to train for a half marathon this summer takes careful preparation to not only complete but also enjoy those 13.1 miles.
 Sean Garbutt, director of training programs for three Fleet Feet running shops in and around Sacramento, California, knows a thing or two about first-timers.
 He has guided and trained hundreds of athletes for half marathons, and with his tips, you’ll be participating in no time.

 Although you can find a plethora of half marathon training plans online or in running books, Garbutt’s experience has shown that it’s not always about the destination; it’s the experience.
 “You might not get that dream time your very first half marathon, but it’s a process,” Garbutt said.
 “Setting milestone goals along the way can be helpful in moving you toward that goal down the road.”
 Enjoy your training sessions and celebrate your accomplishments — small or big — with friends, family, and a couple of well-earned beers.